mabel-dev/tarchia/README.md

 - **Catalog** - A collection of tables.
 - **Data File** - Files that contain the rows of the table.
 - **Manifest** - Files that list and describe data files in the table.
+- **Manifest List** - Files that contain pointers to Manifest files.
 - **Metadata** - Information used to manage and describe tables.
 - **Schema** - The structure defining the columns of the table.
 - **Snapshot** - The state of the table at a specific point in time.